 Most importantly, what does Mobile first mean for business?
 How does it change how entrepreneurs approach the world of technology?

 Let’s start with the basics: the definition and background.
 If you are already to get started on your mobile-first project, feel free to get in touch right away.

 Mobile first refers to the gradual move away from designing for desktops and larger screens from the get-go.
 This approach was created by Google Product Director Luke Wroblewski as far back in 2009 and is a realization that mobile web was here to stay.

 Now we all know about Responsive Web Design and the key advantages it provides a business.
 RWD arose out of the need to code for the smaller screens of mobile devices.
 RWD and mobile first go hand in hand: Both are all about optimizing for multiple screens.

 Obviously mobile-first is about coding for mobility rather than optimizing for multiple-viewing platforms.
 One element of a Mobile-First design is known as Progressive Enhancement.
 Basically, it refers to creating a mobile-first UX design and adding features for when users are accessing a website from a desktop.

 Progressive Enhancement (PE) is the inversion of an older design method known as Graceful Degradation (GD).
 This is where designers used to design for large screens first.
 Features would be removed or downgraded as the accessing device gets smaller.

 I know, I know – they seem exactly the same right?
-Both result in a pared down version for mobile devices; both use RWD tactics; both are responses to SmartPhones and tablets.
+Both results in a pared-down version for mobile devices; both use RWD tactics; both are responses to SmartPhones and tablets.
 So how are they any different?